dellsystem/dellsystem.github.io/about.md

 using the open source bulletin board software [phpBB](http://phpbb.com).
-As a result, I spent a lot of time in the phpBB support forums, and eventually picked up enough web dev knowledge to start answering other people's support questions -- not always accurately, but it was a great way to learn.
+As a result, I spent a lot of time in the phpBB support forums, and eventually picked up enough web dev knowledge to start answering other people's support questions---not always accurately, but it was a great way to learn.

-I no longer run any phpBB boards, but I owe much of my current interest in computer science to that community, which welcomed me aboard as a moderator -- and, later, as a member of the website team -- even though I was a clueless 15-year-old who had only just found out what Linux was.
+I no longer run any phpBB boards, but I owe much of my current interest in computer science to that community, which welcomed me aboard as a moderator---and, later, as a member of the website team---even though I was a clueless 15-year-old who had only just found out what Linux was.
 My early programming experiences consisted of modifying phpBB installations, which was probably not the best way to learn PHP, but I persevered and eventually discovered languages that are not PHP.

 In 2014, I graduated from McGill University with a Bachelor of Science in Mathematics and Computer Science.
 I still make cheesy and terrible websites on